joshayoung/NoteMark/README.md

 * Add use-cases for some of the logic I have in my vms.
 * Change the status bar color and icons color for the login page only.
 * Test Work Manager
-* Disable create button in registration page until form is value
+* Disable create button in registration page until form is valid
 * Switch to encrypted Data Store
 * Work on Nav flash